conventional-changelog/conventional-changelog/packages/conventional-recommended-bump/README.md

 Type: `boolean` Default: `true`

-If true, reverted commits will be ignored.
+If `true`, reverted commits will be ignored.

 ##### preset